12 March 2019

 The Apocalypse Reading Room: In Conversation with Kai-Isaiah Jamal

-The first live event from the Apocalypse Reading Room welcomes poet and activist Kai-Isaiah Jamal into our on-site reading room.
-Kai will present a number of poems and join curator Ama Josephine Budge in conversation.
-They will discuss alternative masculinities and a world beyond the confines of gender, viewed through the lens of queer and trans people of colour.
+The first live event from the Apocalypse Reading Room welcomed poet and activist Kai-Isaiah Jamal into our on-site reading room curated by Ama Josephine Budge.
+Kai presented a number of poems and joined writer Ama Josephine Budge for a conversation delving into alternative masculinities and a world beyond the confines of gender, viewed through the lens of queer and trans people of colour.

 Kai-Isaiah Jamal is a poet, performer and trans visibility activist who has worked with the ICA, The Barbican and Tate and brands including Stella McCartney and Vivienne Westwood.
 Ama Josephine Budge is an internationally published writer whose work has featured in The Independent, Consented, Media Diversified, Skin Deep and Autograph ABP.